- Martha Lubin Karsh and Bruce A. Karsh Bicentennial Professor of Law

-"Conceptualizing Comparative International Law" (with Anthea Roberts, Paul Stephan and Pierre Verdier) in Comparative International Law (Anthea Roberts et al., eds, Oxford University Press 2016).
+"Conceptualizing Comparative International Law" (with Anthea Roberts, Paul Stephan and Pierre-Hugues Verdier) in Anthea Roberts et al., eds, Comparative International Law (Oxford University Press, 2018).

-"Theoretical Perspectives on the Social and Political Foundations of Constitutions" (with Denis J. Galligan), in Social and Political Foundations of Constitutions 3 (Denis J. Galligan & Mila Versteeg eds., Cambridge University Press, 2013) (Chinese translation forthcoming with Yinlin Press/ Cambridge University Press in 2016).
+"Theoretical Perspectives on the Social and Political Foundations of Constitutions" (with Denis J. Galligan), in Denis J. Galligan & Mila Versteeg, eds., Social and Political Foundations of Constitutions 3 (Cambridge University Press, 2013).

 “Constitutional Variation Among Strains of Authoritarianism” (with David S. Law), in Tom Ginsburg & Alberto Simpser, eds., Constitutions in Authoritarian Regimes 165 (Cambridge University Press, 2014).

 “‘Perfection in Imperfection’: Joseph de Maistre and the Limitations of Constitutional Design,” in D. J. Galligan, ed., Constitutions and the Classics: Patterns of Constitutional Thought from Forescue to Bentham 312 (Oxford University Press, 2014).

 “The Constitutional Choices of Authoritarian Regimes” (with David S. Law), in Tom Ginsburg, ed., Constitutions in Authoritarian Regimes (Cambridge University Press, 2013).